Dikaia

 Dikaia (Δίκαια, [ˈðikea]) is a village in the northern part of the Evros regional unit in Greece.
 Dikaia was the seat of the former municipality of Trigono, and is part of the municipality Orestiada since 2011.
-In 2011, its population was 561 for the village and 834 for the community, which includes the villages Dilofos, Krios and Palli.
+In 2021, its population was 557 for the community, which includes the villages Dilofos, Krios and Palli.
 It is located on the right bank of the river Evros, where it forms the border with Bulgaria.
 It is about 15 km southeast of Svilengrad, Bulgaria, and 25 km west of Edirne, Turkey.

 Transport

 Road

 Dikaia is bypassed by the Greek National Road 51/E85 (Alexandroupoli - Soufli - Orestiada - Ormenio - Svilengrad).

 Rail

 The settlement is served by railway station on the Alexandroupoli–Svilengrad line with services to Alexandroupoli, Ormenio and Didymoteicho.

 Population

 The town is populated by Arvanites.